Success and Motivation

 When you set goals for yourself, it is important that they motivate you: this means making sure that they are important to you, and that there is value in achieving them.
 If you have little interest in the result, or they are unimportant given the larger picture, then the chances of you putting in the work to make them happen are slim.
 Motivation is key to achieving goals.

 Set goals that relate to the most important things in your life.
 Without this type of focus, you can end up with so many goals, leaving you a short time to dedicate to each one.
 Goal achievement requires commitment, so to increase the likelihood of success, you need to feel a sense of pressure and have an “I must achieve this” mindset.
 When you don’t have this, you risk putting off what you are expected to do to make the goal a reality.
-This in turn leaves you feeling disappointed and frustrated with yourself, both of which are demoralizing.
+This, in turn, leaves you feeling disappointed and frustrated with yourself, both of which are demoralizing.
 And you can end up in a very disheartening”I can’t do anything or be successful at anything” frame of mind.

 Note:

-2. Set smart Goals
+2. Set Smart Goals

 You have probably heard of SMART goals already.
 But do you always apply the rule?
 The simple truth is that for goals to be powerful, they should be framed to be SMART.
 There are many variations of what SMART stands for, but the essence is this, goals should be:

-• Set Specific Goals
+- Set Specific Goals

 However, resist the urge to set goals that are too easy or simple.
 Accomplishing a goal that you didn’t have to work hard for can be disappointing at best, and can also make you fear setting future goals that carry a risk of non-achievement.
 By setting realistic yet challenging goals, you hit the balance you need.
-These are the types of goals that require you to “raise the bar” and they bring the greatest personal satisfaction.
+These are the types of goals that require you to “raise the bar” and they bring the greatest personal satisfaction. - Set Relevant Goals

 Goals should be relevant to the direction you want your life and career to take.
 By keeping goals aligned with this, you’ll develop the focus you need to get ahead and do what you want.
-Set widely scattered and inconsistent goals, and you’ll procrastinate your time, and your life away.
+Set widely scattered and inconsistent goals, and you’ll procrastinate your time, and your life away. - Set Time-Bound Goals

 Your goals must have a timeframe.
 Again, this means that you know when you can celebrate success.
-When you are working on a timeframe, your sense of urgency increases, and achievement will come that much quicker.
+When you are working on a timeframe, your sense of urgency increases and achievement will come that much quicker.

 3. Set Goals in Writing